VogtD01/mci-mgs-ba-pue3/docs/vscode_setup.md

 Well done!
 You have finished the VS Code Setup.
 Now we can create our first project.

-# Creating a new Project
+# Create a new Project

 - Open the folder "vscode" and run "Code.exe" to open the IDE.